MarylouBer/MLD_Data_Engineering_portfolio/README.md

 My goal with this portfolio is to apply theory to real-world use cases and continue developing hands-on experience across various tools and practices in the data engineering ecosystem.

-Feel free to explore each project folder to see detailed documentation, source code, and key learning outcomes.
+Feel free to explore each project folder to see documentation and source code.